pyenchant/pyenchant/website/content/install.rst

  * This does not work if your Python installation uses 32 bits
  * This uses a bit of custom build scripts that may not be correct.
    (More details in the `pyenchant/build-enchant <https://github.com/pyenchant/build-enchant repository>`_)
  * Only old versions of PyEnchant / Python are available.

-TODO:
+See [the list on pypi](https://pypi.org/project/pyenchant/#files

+Note that we are still working on

 * how to install more dictionaries
 * provide an alternative implementation using the Win32 API directly

+See `PyEnchant issues <https://github.com/pyenchant/pyenchant/issues>`_ for details.

 Using MinGW
 +++++++++++